varunasthana92/beginner_tutorials/README.md

-# beginner_tutorials : First Publisher/Subscriber ROS package
+# First Publisher/Subscriber ROS package: beginner_tutorials

 ## Overview
 A new ROS package created as named beginner_tutorials.
 This has been achieved by following the [ROS Online Tutorials](http://wiki.ros.org/ROS/Tutorials/).
-A publisher node "talker" and a subscriber node "listener" has been created.
-A string is published over the topic "chatter", and is being subcribed by the listener.
+A publisher node "talker" and a subscriber node "listener" have been created.
+A string is published over the topic "chatter", and is being subcribed to by the listener node.

 ### Dependencies
 ```